-Note 10.
+Note 9.
 Income Taxes

-As of March 31, 2011 the Company had a federal income tax loss carryforward of approximately \$13,000,000, which begins expiring in 2019.
-Realization of the Company's carryforwards is dependent on future taxable income and capital gains.
-A portion of Company's net operating loss carryforwards were utilized to offset taxable income generated in the quarters ended March 31, 2011 and March 31, 2010.
+During the three months ended March 31, 2012, the Company's combined federal and state effective tax rate was approximately 36%.
+The Company's combined effective tax rate is high relative to reported net income as a result of certain amounts of amortization expense and corporate overhead not being deductible or attributable to states in which it operates.
+The Company operates in three states which have relatively high tax rates, California, New York and Florida.
+The Company's effective tax rate would be higher if it were not for valuation allowances on the Company's deferred tax assets.
+As of March 31, 2012, the Company had federal income tax loss carryforwards of approximately \$6,500,000, which begin expiring in 2019.
+Realization of the Company's carryforwards is dependent on future taxable income.
+A portion of the Company's net operating loss carryforwards were utilized to offset taxable income generated during the three months ended March 31, 2012.
 A valuation allowance has been recorded to reflect the tax effect of the net loss carryforwards not used to offset a portion of the deferred tax liability resulting from the Wilhelmina Transaction.
 Ownership changes, as defined in the Internal Revenue Code, may have limited the amount of net operating loss carryforwards that can be utilized annually to offset future taxable income.
 Subsequent ownership changes could further affect the limitation in future years.

-Note 11.
+Note 10.
 Related Parties

-As of March 31, 2011, Mark Schwarz, the Chairman, Chief Executive Officer and Portfolio Manager of Newcastle Capital Management, L.P. ("NCM"), John Murray, Chief Financial Officer of NCM, and Evan Stone, the former Vice President and General Counsel of NCM, held the following executive officer and board of director positions with the Company: Chairman of the Board and Chief Executive Officer, Chief Financial Officer, General Counsel and Secretary, respectively.
+As of March 31, 2012, Mark Schwarz, the Chairman, Chief Executive Officer and Portfolio Manager of Newcastle Capital Management, L.P. ("NCM"), John Murray, Chief Financial Officer of NCM, and Evan Stone, the former Vice President and General Counsel of NCM, held the following executive officer and board of director positions with the Company: Chairman of the Board and Chief Executive Officer, Chief Financial Officer, General Counsel and Secretary, respectively.
 NCM is the General Partner of Newcastle, which owns 34,064,466 shares of Common Stock.
 At the annual meeting of stockholders of the Company held on January 20, 2011, the stockholders of the Company elected Clinton Coleman (Vice President at NCM) and James Dvorak (Vice President at NCM) to serve as directors of the Company.

 The Company's corporate headquarters are located at 200 Crescent Court, Suite 1400, Dallas, Texas 75201, which are also the offices of NCM.
 The Company occupies a portion of NCM space on a month-to-month basis at \$2,500 per month, pursuant to a services agreement entered into between the parties.
 Pursuant to the services agreement, the Company receives the use of NCM's facilities and equipment and accounting, legal and administrative services from employees of NCM.
-The Company incurred expenses pursuant to the services agreement totaling approximately \$8,000 for the three months ended March 31, 2011 and March 31, 2010.
-The Company owed NCM \$0 and approximately \$8,000 as of March 31, 2011 and 2010, respectively, under the services agreement.
+The Company incurred expenses pursuant to the services agreement totaling approximately \$7,000 for each of the three months ended March 31, 2012 and March 31, 2011.
+The Company owed NCM \$0 as of March 31, 2012 and 2011, under the services agreement.